jpylvanainen/Image_analysis_course_24/README.md

 ## Speakers

-Helena Jambor, University of Applied Sciences of the Grisons, Switzerland
+Helena Jambor, University of Applied Sciences of the Grisons, Switzerland <br /> **"How to not lie with charts - better data visualisations for life sciences"**

-Guillaume Jacquemet, Åbo Akademi University, Turku
+Guillaume Jacquemet, Åbo Akademi University, Turku <br /> **"Deep Learning in Microscopy"**

-Pekka Ruusuvuori, University of Turku, Turku
+Pekka Ruusuvuori, University of Turku, Turku <br /> **"Deep Learning in Histopathology"**

-Junel Solis, Turku BioImaging, Turku
+Junel Solis, Turku BioImaging, Turku <br /> **"Next-generation file formats, version control, and publishing your data"**

 ## Trainers